Ghorbel37/Tunichain/README.md

-# TuniChain Backend
+# Tunichain Backend

-TuniChain is a blockchain-based invoice management and validation system that provides a secure and transparent way to handle invoices, payments, and seller verification.
+This repository contains the backend services for the Tunichain project, built using Node.js and Express.
+The backend provides API endpoints, database management, and blockchain event listeners for the Tunichain platform.

 ## Features